CloudFamily/CloudFamily/content/cloud_champions/April2021.md

 I have been in the IT industry for about 10 years now, previous to that I worked as a Partnership Manager for a finance company.
 In 2011 I started my own business (part-time) repairing computers for people in the local area.
 I've been full time for the last 7 years having worked my way up through the helpdesk to the project-based work I do now.

 I really love Azure and enjoy learning as much as I can about it every day.
 I'm currently chasing the Azure Solutions Architect Expert cert.
-To date, I have earned the following certifications: